Loma Linda School of Medicine (Loma Linda, CA)

 About

 Loma Linda University School of Medicine is a private, Seventh-day Adventist institution located in Loma Linda, California.
-It was founded in 1905 and is part of Loma Linda University, a health sciences institution that includes eight schools, including dentistry, nursing, pharmacy, public health, religion, allied health professions, and behavioral health.
+It was founded in 1905 and is part of Loma Linda University, a health sciences institution that includes eight schools.
+These include dentistry, nursing, pharmacy, public health, religion, allied health professions, and behavioral health.

-The mission of the Loma Linda University School of Medicine is to educate physicians and medical researchers to provide high-quality patient care, discover knowledge, and serve the community.
-The school offers a range of medical programs, including a Doctor of Medicine (MD) program, a Physician Assistant (PA) program, and a PhD in Biomedical Sciences program.
+Loma Linda University School of Medicine’s mission is to educate physicians and medical researchers to provide high-quality patient care, discover knowledge, and serve the community.
+They offer a range of medical programs, including a Doctor of Medicine (MD) program, a Physician Assistant (PA) program, and a PhD in Biomedical Sciences program.

 The MD program is a four-year program that provides a comprehensive medical education with a focus on whole-person care, including spiritual, ethical, and social aspects of health.
-The curriculum includes both classroom and clinical education, and students have the opportunity to work with diverse patient populations.
+This curriculum includes both classroom and clinical education.
+Students also have the opportunity to work with diverse patient populations.

 The PA program is a two-year program that provides training for students to become licensed healthcare providers who work under the supervision of a physician.
-The program includes both didactic and clinical components, and students gain experience in a variety of medical specialties.
+Their program includes both didactic as well as clinical components.
+Students also gain experience in a variety of medical specialties.

 The PhD in Biomedical Sciences program is a research-oriented program that provides students with training in a range of scientific disciplines, including biochemistry, genetics, and microbiology.
-The program prepares students for careers in biomedical research or academic medicine.
+This program also prepares students for careers in biomedical research or academic medicine.

 Accreditation ensures that the quality of education provided by Loma Linda University School of Medicine meets national standards and prepares graduates to meet the demands of their chosen profession.
 It also allows graduates to be eligible for licensure and certification exams, which are required to practice medicine or work in healthcare.